BlackboxBench: A Comprehensive Benchmark of Black-box Adversarial Attacks: Evaluation and Analysis

-Due to space limitations, in Fig. \ref{overview_transfer} and Fig. \ref{overview_query}, we exclusively offer a condensed summary of results specifically for the ImageNet dataset alongside one model architecture---ResNet-50, \ie, we only exhibit results where ResNet50 acts as surrogate model in transfer-based attacks and as target model in query-based attacks.
-For comprehensive tables including additional models and CIFAR-10 dataset, please refer to \href{https://blackboxbench.github.io/leaderboard-imagenet.html}{BlackboxBench LeaderBoard}.
-Based on the results in Fig. \ref{overview_transfer} and Fig. \ref{overview_query}, our analysis in this section mainly focuses on three aspects: 1) the evolution of black-box adversarial attacks over the years and across the categories; 3) the comparison between targeted and untargeted attacks.
+Due to space limitations, in Fig. \ref{overview_query} and Fig. \ref{overview_transfer}, we exclusively offer a condensed summary of results specifically for the ImageNet dataset alongside one model architecture---ResNet-50, \ie, we only exhibit results where ResNet50 acts as a surrogate model in transfer-based attacks and as target model in query-based attacks.
+For comprehensive tables including additional models and the CIFAR-10 dataset, please refer to \href{https://blackboxbench.github.io/}{BlackboxBench LeaderBoard}.
+Based on the results in Fig. \ref{overview_query} and Fig. \ref{overview_transfer}, for each type of attack, our overview in this section will be organized from the following perspectives: 1) what is the progress in the field over the past years?
+2) which category presents the most promising avenue?
+3) under each attack setting, what is the best-performing method in each category and what is the SOTA method?
+4) can individual attacks be combined to form a stronger attack?
+If so, what is the most effective guideline for combination?\\ \textbf{Note:} For question 4), we will omit discussions on decision-based and score-based attacks, focusing solely on the case of transfer-based attacks for following reasons.
+Since decision-based and score-based attacks rely on limited information from the target model (only hard labels or confidence scores) and are constrained by query limits, existing works mainly focus on designing the search strategy to achieve effective attacks with minimal queries.
+In contrast, transfer-based attacks leverage full information from surrogate models (such as gradients) and the advantage of being unrestricted by query limits, making it possible to combine multiple strategies to significantly enhance attack success rates and transferability.